 The Trustees are responsible for the other information.
-The other information comprises the information included in the Annual Report, other than the financial statements and our Auditor's Report thereon.
-Our opinion on the financial statements does not cover the information and, except to the extent otherwise explicitly stated in our Report, we do not express any form of assurance conclusion thereon.
+The other information comprises the information included in the Annual Report, other than the financial statements and our Auditors' Report thereon.
+Other information includes the Trustees' Report including the Strategic Report, the Governance Statement and the Accounting Officer's Statement.
+Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in our Report, we do not express any form of assurance conclusion thereon.